-New Listings displayed above are included in the total Active Listings count.
+The New Listings displayed above are included in the total Active Listings count for each month.

-The Median List Price is the price in the very middle of a data set, with exactly half of the houses priced for less and half priced for more.
+The Median List Price is the very middle of the market, with exactly half of the houses priced for less and half priced for more.
 The median list price is a more realistic view of the market.
-Average List Price will almost always be higher.
+The Average List Price will almost always be higher.

 In Escrow figures reflect those homes placed under contract in the current month as well as those homes that may have sold in previous months that remain in escrow.
 Closed Sales are homes that were recorded as sold in the current month.

 The Median Sales Price is the price in the very middle of a data set, with exactly half of the houses selling for less and half selling for more.
 The median sale price is a more realistic view of the market.
 Average Sale Price will almost always be higher.

 Sales Volume represents the total combined dollar volume of all sales for each period in the graph.